Neo-Mercazole (Carbimazole)

 Who Should Not Take Neo-Mercazole

-Do not take this medicine if you’re allergic to carbimazole or any ingredients, have retrosternal goitre (thyroid growth into chest), serious blood disorders, severe liver disorder, airway obstruction, or have had acute pancreatitis after taking carbimazole or thiamazole.
+Do not take if you are allergic to carbimazole or any of its ingredients, have certain medical conditions like retrosternal goitre, serious blood disorders, severe liver disorders, or have experienced acute pancreatitis after carbimazole or thiamazole use.

 Medical Conditions to Discuss

-Tell your doctor if you have mild or moderate liver disorder, or have had allergic reactions to thiamazole or propylthiouracil (other thyroid medicines).
-Also inform them of any allergies to medicines, foods, preservatives, or dyes.
+Inform your doctor if you have mild or moderate liver disorders or have had allergic reactions to thiamazole or propylthiouracil.

 Pregnancy and Breastfeeding